sliepie/addon-nginx-proxy-manager/proxy-manager/DOCS.md

   which is removed from this add-on.
 It makes no sense from a Home Assistant / Home perspective and, by removing it, it also removed the need for this add-on to run on the Docker host network.
-- This add-on stores its database on the MariaDB add-on.
-This also means that by taking a snapshot of just the Nginx Proxy Manager add-on, will not contain the data from this add-on.
-Please make sure you backup both the Nginx Proxy Manager and the MariaDB add-ons.

 ## Changelog & Releases